Sveindís Jane Jónsdóttir: Keflavík

+VfL Wolfsburg

 In December 2020, Sveindís signed with VfL Wolfsburg.
 She was immediately loaned to Kristianstads DFF to gain experience.
 On 18 April 2021, she scored after 11 minutes in her first match with Kristianstads in the Damallsvenskan.
 In her second match, she scored one goal and assisted on another in Kristianstads' 2–1 win against Djurgården.
 On 30 April she injured her knee in a game against Växjö DFF after her foot got stuck in the hybrid grass and was carried from the pitch on a stretcher.
 She was later ruled out for at least 6 weeks.
 On 5 May it was announced that she had been named the Damallsvenskan Player of the Month for March.
 In December 2021, she was named the Icelandic Women's Footballer of the Year.

 On 29 January 2022, Sveindís debuted in the Frauen-Bundesliga.
 In her first start, on 11 March 2022, she scored two goals in a 5–1 victory against 1.
 FC Köln.
 In May 2022, she won the Bundesliga with Wolfsburg.

 On 11 December 2024, she became the first Icelander to score 4 goals in a single UEFA Women's Champions League match.
 She scored the goals in a 25 minute span after coming in as a substitute in Wolfsburg's 6–1 win against AS Roma.

+Angel City

 On 21 May 2025, it was announced by Angel City FC of the National Women's Soccer League that the club had signed Sveindís through 2027.
 She made her NWSL debut on 1 August 2025, starting in a 2–0 loss to Seattle Reign FC.
 Sveindís provided her first assist for Angel City in the following match on August 9, 2025 teeing-up the stoppage-time equalizer scored by teammate Alanna Kennedy in a 1–1 draw against San Diego Wave FC.
 On 13 September, she scored her first NWSL goal against the North Carolina Courage.

+Sveindís got off to a quick start in her second season with Angel City, racking up 3 goals and 2 assists in Angel City's opening slate of matches in 2026 and earning her first NWSL Team of the Month award.